makerdao/dss-direct-deposit/README.md

 ![D3M](https://imgur.com/kiV7g2f.png)

 As seen in the image above, external protocols are viewed under the simplified ERC-4626-like interface.
-Pool adapters are used to convert protocol complexity into simplified concepts of Excess Capaicty + DAI liquidity + DAI outstanding.
+Pool adapters are used to convert protocol complexity into simplified concepts of Excess Capacity + DAI liquidity + DAI outstanding.
 How DAI is converted between these states is completely protocol-specific and mostly irrelevant to the D3M.

 The D3M is made of 3 components on the Maker side: